 I own a lot of land, will this be assessed on each of my parcels?

-The assessment is assessed on improved parcels ONLY.
+The assessment is charged on improved parcels ONLY.
 An improved parcel is one that has been improved with a house or other structure.
-Any vacant lots or empty parcels do not get assessed.
+Any vacant lots or empty parcels do not get charged.

 How long will this remain?